CloudLabs-Samples/EduLabs/AWS/alertlogic/readme.md

 1. Access to required subscription of Alert Logic and a AlertLogic account
 2. An AWS account with necessary permissions
 3. Role assignment to protect your AWS deployment that is an AWS cross-account role to allow Alert Logic access to your AWS account
 4. Deployment of AWS resources using CloudFormation template (CFT)

 ## Tasks Included

 * **01 - Login to AWS console**
-* **02 - Identify different threats, alerts in Alertlogic console
+* **02 - Identify different threats, alerts in Alertlogic console**

 ## Overview

-In this task, you will use AlertLogic MDR to identify the threats and manage the sensitive data in a AWS environment .
+In this task, you will use AlertLogic MDR to identify the threats and manage the sensitive data in a AWS infrastructure .

 ## 01: Login to AWS console